rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 fn main() {
 ```

-As you’ve seen before, the `main()` function is the entry point into your
+As you’ve seen in Chapter 1, the `main()` function is the entry point into the
 program.
 The `fn` syntax declares a new function, the `()`s indicate that
 there are no arguments, and `{` starts the body of the function.
 Because
 we didn’t include a return type, it’s assumed to be `()`, an empty